CPHFOOD/PanelCheck/README.txt

-This version of PanelCheck are lacking a few features, which are

-Profile plot
-Eggshell plot
-ANOVA plot

-As these depend on R and needs a fix
+This version of PanelCheck are un polished.
+By this is meant that all the features Regarding the actual data-analysis works but miscellaneous functionality such as the "about section" or "help section" might not function as desired.